 The tiny village of Braithwaite, just outside Keswick, is the perfect place to stay to explore one of the most popular areas of the Lake District.
 Situated between Derwent Water and Bassenthwaite, you’ll find plenty of water-based activities to enjoy.
 Whether its canoeing, fishing, swimming, or sailing your own boat, there’s something for all ages and abilities.
 If you prefer to keep your feet on dry ground, why not head to Whinlatter Forest Park?
 Home to numerous hiking and cycling routes with unrivalled views of the lakes below, the forest also boasts the UK’s highest Go-Ape location.
 If this tree-top adventure isn’t for you, they also offer a forest Segway experience, the perfect way to discover the woodlands.
 For an unbeatable panoramic view of the park, take a trek to the summit of Grisedale Pike.
 At 791m above sea level, you can even see as far as Scotland and the Isle of Man.

 The lakeside town of Ambleside is a tourist favourite for visiting Lake Windermere.
-It’s no surprise that there’s a huge variety of watersports on offer here at England’s largest natural lake.
+It’s no surprise that there are a huge variety of watersports on offer here at England’s largest natural lake.
 If you fancy trying paddle-boarding, raft-building, or water-skiing, then you’ll be spolit for choice by the many lakeside activity bases.
 For something a little less lively and a lot more sophisticated, you can hop on board a Sail ‘n’ Dine cruise for a lunch time or evening dining experience.
 From Ambleside it’s also just a short drive to Grizedale Forest where you can spend an afternoon walking or cycling along the forest sculpture trails.
 Not far away from Windermere you’ll find Grange-over-Sands, a charming seaside village along Morecambe Bay.
 This could be the perfect place for you to stay if you’re looking for a quieter base from which to explore Windermere.

 Penrith, on the eastern side of the Lake District and former capital of Cumbria, is a bustling town just a short drive from Ullswater.
 You can take a cruise on the famous Ullswater Steamer, an award-winning way to access some of the Lake District’s best walking routes.
 From Penrith, it’s just a short drive to the Honister Pass, home to the original Via Ferrata.
 Follow the footsteps of the Green Slate miners scaling Fleetwith Pike for breathtaking views of the Lake District.
 Perhaps surprisingly, this exhilarating climb is suitable for all abilities thanks to the cable and ladder networks.
 For the more daring, take on the infinity bridge and walk across the gorge from 2000m above the valley.
 For something less extreme, the area around Penrith offers football, golf, paintballing and Ghyll scrambling.